prettylee/GitStudy/readme.txt

-This is just a test file on GitHub! --prettylee
+This is just a test TXT on GitHub! --prettylee
+Second Modefied!